Public Policy: 2019 Legislative Priorities

 Maximize Staff Capacity

-In 2017, ARRM successfully extended the sunset date for which providers are allowed to add a fifth bed to a residential setting.
+In 2017, ARRM successfully extended the sunset date for which providers are allowed to obtain a license to serve 5 individuals in one home.
 When this sunset date was extended however, the date for which a setting must be licensed to qualify was not, leaving some established provider unable to obtain a license.

-ARRM will revise the language so it states that providers must be licensed by 2021 in order to be able to add a fifth bed to a residential setting.
+ARRM will revise the language so it states that providers must be licensed by 2016 in order to be able to serve 5 individuals in a residential setting and remove the sunset date.

 Sensible Staff Qualifications

 Current requirements to provide Behavioral Services are difficult to attain, resulting in the inability to hire adequate staff for the service.

 ARRM proposes revising the requirements so that they are able to be met, while still holding standards necessary for the service provisions.